 If you’re looking for a cheap, but highly effective gaming PC build for $350, then you’ve come to the right place.
-This build has to be one of the best that I’ve ever made and will allow even people on a severe budget to enjoy PC gaming to its fullest.
-Sure you can’t expect the same performance you would get out of a $500 Gaming PC Build, but this build does give you amazing performance for the price.
+This build has to be one of the best that I’ve ever made and will allow even people on a limited budget to enjoy PC gaming to its fullest.

-This build is mainly for people who don’t have the cash to get a better Gaming PC or who aren’t that deep into PC gaming.
-If you just want to play games like League of Legends or CSGO, then this is the PC I would recommend for you.
-With this build, you should expect medium to high settings in most 2017 games.
+When I was creating this build, I was thinking of people who don’t have the cash to get a $600 Gaming PC or who aren’t that deep into PC gaming.
+If you want to play games like League of Legends, CSGO, or Fortnite, then this is the PC I would recommend for you.
+With this build, you should expect medium settings (some high settings) in most 2019 games.

 CHEAP GAMING PC BUILD FOR $350: THE UNDERDOG

-I titled this build “The Underdog” because of the very cheap price making people feel as though it’s a build that will provide a very lackluster gaming experience, but that’s the farthest thing from the truth.
-While this build doesn’t compete with some of my more expensive gaming builds it’s an amazing entry gaming PC for someone who is just getting into PC gaming.
-Not only is this PC cheap, but it also has an excellent upgrade path considering it’s price.
-You will easily be able to upgrade this PC and extend it’s life for many years.
+I titled this build “The Underdog” because of the low price making people feel as though it’s a build that will provide a very lackluster gaming experience, but that’s the farthest thing from the truth.
+While this build doesn’t compete with some of my more expensive gaming builds it’s a fantastic entry gaming PC for someone who is just getting into PC gaming.
+Not only is this PC cheap, but it also has an excellent upgrade path considering its price.
+You will easily be able to upgrade this PC and extend its life for many years.

-I made this build for people who are looking to get into gaming but don’t have a huge budget to work with.
-This build will allow you to play even triple A titles such as Fallout 4 and still have a good experience.
-You should expect to play most games in 2017 at around medium settings.
+If you don’t have a huge budget, but still want to get into PC gaming, then this is for you!
+This build will allow you to play even triple-A titles such as Fallout 4, Skyrim, and GTA 5 while still having a great experience.
+Breakout titles like Fortnite is something this PC can also crush.
+You should expect to play most games in 2019 at around medium settings.

 A Really Cheap, Yet Sturdy mATX Case with dual fans pre-installed